 Chanctonbury Ring (50.8964°N, -0.3794°W)

-Drive west from Fulking—about 25 minutes on narrow lanes.
-The car park at Chanctonbury is small and free, but fills by midday on weekends.
-I've arrived at 9 AM and had the place to myself.
+Drive west from Fulking—about 25 minutes on narrow lanes that will test your reversing skills.
+The car park at Chanctonbury is small, free, and fills by midday on weekends.
+I've arrived at 9 AM and had the entire hill to myself except for a crow that followed me to the summit.

-The beech trees on Chanctonbury Ring were planted in 1760 by a local landowner.
+The beech trees on Chanctonbury Ring were planted in 1760 by Charles Goring, a local landowner with an eye for landscape.
 Two and a half centuries later, they form one of the most photographed stands of trees in southern England.
-In late October they turn the colour of brass and gold, and when the wind blows, the leaves come down like confetti.
+In late October they turn the colour of brass and old gold, and when the wind blows, the leaves come down like confetti at a wedding you're not invited to.

-The walk to the summit is a steady 150-metre climb.
-At the top you find the remains of an Iron Age hill fort and those famous beech trees.
-The views extend across the Weald to the North Downs on clear days—I've seen both coasts from here once, on a crisp November morning after a cold front cleared the air.
+The walk to the summit is a steady 150-metre climb on a track that gets muddy after rain.
+At the top you find the remains of an Iron Age hill fort and those famous beech trees, now twisted and regrown after the 1987 hurricane.
+The views extend across the Weald to the North Downs on clear days—I've seen both coasts from here once, on a crisp November morning after a cold front scrubbed the air clean.

-Foraging: The hedgerows here are productive.
+Foraging: The hedgerows here remain productive into autumn.
 Blackberries in September, sloes after the first frost (usually mid-October), sweet chestnuts in the woods below the summit.
-I collected three kilos of chestnuts here last autumn—most went to squirrels, but I roasted the best ones.
+I collected three kilos of chestnuts here last autumn—most went to the local squirrel population, but I roasted the best ones over my stove at home.

-The legend: Locals will tell you the ring is haunted.
-Charles Goring, who planted the beeches, was warned that if they ever died, disaster would follow.
-The 1987 hurricane flattened many of them—true to the legend, Goring's descendant died within the year.
-The trees have regrown since, twisted and gnarled.
+The legend: Locals will tell you the ring is haunted, because of course they will.
+Charles Goring was supposedly warned that if the beeches ever died, disaster would follow.
+The 1987 hurricane flattened many of them—and Goring's descendant died within the year.
+The trees have regrown since, twisted and gnarled and arguably more interesting than before.

 Evening: The Star Inn, Steyning